 - this should be a cross between a brainstorming & prioritization session; keep a note of even less-likely hypotheses, and avoid dismissing these in case one turns out to be the problem.

 - produce a list of Actionable Steps to further the investigation/ or potentially resolve the problem;

 - listed in priority order.

-- typically give the customer 4-6 per day, ask for confirmation in a format (screenshot, log capture etc) that provides concrete verification.
+- typically give the customer 4-6 per cycle, ask for confirmation in a format (screenshot, log capture etc) that provides concrete verification.

 - keep repeating the ones that are outstanding.

 - next cycle, repeat from step 1/2.

 For on-premises customers, cycles are typically daily; with customer responses and evidence evaluated first thing in the morning.